-Today, deep learning has empowered the digital age enabling ‘intelligence’ in almost all technology that surrounds us.
+Today, deep learning has empowered the digital age, enabling ‘intelligence’ in almost all technology that surrounds us.
 However, the cost associated in terms of computing resources and energy consumption is very high.
-In that regard, Spiking Neural Networks (SNNs), often referred to as the third generation of neural networks (or Neuromorphic Computing), have the potential of empowering low-power machine intelligence through sparse, event-driven computations.
-Note, however, today there does not exist good learning and inference techniques that can reap the potential benefits of SNNs.
+We need something with the potential of empowering low-power machine intelligence through sparse, event-driven computations.
+Enter Spiking Neural Networks (SNNs): often referred to as the third generation of neural networks (or Neuromorphic Computing), there are no current learning or inference techniques that are capable of harnessing the benefits of SNNs.